Bachtrack logo

 The Handel Festival in Halle is the only festival in Germany to take place at authentic venues such as the Handel House, the Cathedral, the Market Church and many more.
 No other baroque music festival offers 5 to 6 staged baroque opera productions in just 17 days and shows the entire range of Handel’s oeuvre; his work enters into a dialogue with jazz, classic rock and electro sounds as well as non-European music within the framework of bridge-building.
 Also, Halle (Saale), often underestimated, is a beautiful place to visit.

-Handel Festival Halle is the largest music festival in the state of Saxony-Anhalt and one of the oldest and most famous Baroque music festivals in Europe.
-Nowhere else in the world do lovers of Baroque music have the opportunity to experience so many stage and concert productions of Baroque opera in the space of just 10 days.
+Handel Festival Halle is the largest music festival in Saxony-Anhalt and one of the oldest and most famous Baroque music festivals in Europe.
+Nowhere else in the world do Baroque music lovers have the chance to experience so many stage and concert productions of Baroque opera within just 10 days.
 One special feature of the Handel Festival in Halle is that a number of different events take place in authentic Handel venues.

 By plane: The nearest airports to the Handel Festival Halle are Berlin and Leipzig/Halle.